 The first woman to lead Queensland, she steered the state through devastating natural disasters before reshaping Australia's banking lobby.

-Anna Bligh's political career was defined by breaking barriers and managing crises.
-Elected to the Queensland Parliament in 1995, she rose through Labor ranks, becoming deputy premier and then, in 2007, the state's first female premier.
-Her tenure was immediately tested by the global financial crisis, but it was the fury of nature that cemented her public image.
-In 2011, she became the steady, empathetic voice of authority during catastrophic floods and Cyclone Yasi, her daily briefings a lifeline for a battered population.
-After a landslide election loss in 2012, she pivoted dramatically, moving from politics to the heart of the financial sector.
-In 2017, she was appointed CEO of the Australian Banking Association, tasked with rebuilding the industry's reputation after a royal commission exposed widespread misconduct, a role that placed the former socialist at the helm of capitalist reform.
+Anna Bligh became Queensland's first female premier in 2007, then guided the state through catastrophic floods and Cyclone Yasi in 2011.
+Elected to the Queensland Parliament in 1995, she rose through Labor ranks to become deputy premier before taking the top job.
+Her daily briefings during the disasters became a lifeline for a battered population.
+The global financial crisis tested her early tenure.
+After a landslide election loss in 2012, she pivoted from politics to finance.
+In 2017, she was appointed CEO of the Australian Banking Association, tasked with rebuilding the industry's reputation after a royal commission exposed widespread misconduct.
+The former socialist now led capitalist reform from the heart of the financial sector.

 1946–1964